ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISurfaceTriangulatorResult.rst

 ISurfaceTriangulatorResult
 ==========================

-.. py:class:: ISurfaceTriangulatorResult
+.. py:class:: ansys.stk.core.graphics.ISurfaceTriangulatorResult

    object

    The result from a triangulation on the surface of a central body: a triangle mesh defined using an indexed triangle list and boundary positions surrounding the mesh...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISurfaceTriangulatorResult

 Overview
 --------